 The portrayal “world-class” is more contextual rather than absolute, the expression “world-class university” has an irrefutable cachet.
-There is no solo, clear-cut definition of what organizes a world-class university (WCU), but there are few common attributes that majority of the experts point towards.
+There is no solo, clear-cut definition of what organises a world-class university (WCU), but there are few common attributes that majority of the experts point towards.
 The three attributes stated by Philip Altbach and Jamil Salmi that focus on a high concentration of talent, abundant resources and favourable governance have been widely discussed in writings and practice.
-Both in developing and developed countries, policymakers and higher education leaders are attempting to identify and outline their desires and plans aimed at achieving global ranking for their universities/university.
+Both in developing and developed countries, policymakers and higher education leaders are attempting to identify and outline their desires and plans aimed at achieving global ranking for their university/universities.

-Marcelo Rabossi, Professor, Torcuato Di Tella University, Buenos Aires, Argentina
+Marcelo Rabossi, Professor, Torcuato Di Tella University, Buenos Aires, Argentina.

 K.M.
 Joshi, Professor of Economics of Higher Education, Maharaja Krishnakumarsinhji Bhavnagar University, Bhavnagar, India

-Saeed Paivandi, Professor, University of Lorraine, and Director of the Research Centre—LISEC (Inter-regional Laboratory of Science of Education and Communication) Lorraine, Nancy, France
+Saeed Paivandi, Professor, University of Lorraine, and Director of the Research Centre – LISEC (Inter-regional Laboratory of Science of Education and Communication) Lorraine, Nancy, France.

 1. Cooperating for World Class: Examples from the Netherlands